reasoned-ai/norm/docs/language.rst

 ====================================

 Logic programming languages have been out there since very early years.
 For example, Prolog is popular in AI field since the 70s.
-The latest large-scale application is in IBM Watson where Prolog is used to match expert-curated patterns from natural language.
+The latest application is in IBM Watson where Prolog is used to match expert-curated patterns from natural language.
 Many other languages, like Lisp, Datalog, Erlang, Curry, and Mercury have been deeply influenced by Prolog.